 That so many international students have succeeded in obtaining internships in Danish companies is due to their diligence in learning Danish says internship co-ordinator Torben Ibsen Uldall Sørensen from Business Academy Aarhus.

 ‘They got their internships, because they’ve learnt to speak Danish.
 They have not been afraid to speak Danish with each other during the breaks.
-And all the lecturers have also encouraged them to speak Danish with each other,’ says Torben Ibsen Uldall Sørensen, who is overjoyed with so many international students getting an intern in a Danish company.
+And all the lecturers have also encouraged them to speak Danish with each other,’ says Torben Ibsen Uldall Sørensen, who is overjoyed that so many international students get an internship in a Danish company.

 An internship opens up the job market.

 ‘Many of them would like to stay and work in Denmark.
 As an educational institution, we want this too, so that they can contribute to growth and our society.’